Wondering how to get your GED? If you’re planning to go back to college, but haven’t graduated high school, you’ll need to get your GED to apply.

 What are your state GED requirements?

 GED requirements vary by state, so it’s important to make sure you have everything you need to start the process.
-Below you’ll find a checklist help with your research
+Below you’ll find a checklist to help with your research

 What’s the age requirement?
 Test takers usually need to be at least 18 years of age, but may take the test as young as 16 with parental consent.